kumar-kunal/AlbumView/README.md

 # AlbumView
-Show song details and album art on grid layout.
+A single activity app to show song details and album art in grid view.